Exxon Mobil wins three exploration blocks offshore Argentina

 (Reuters) - U.S. oil major Exxon Mobil Corp said on Tuesday its unit and an affiliate of Qatar Petroleum had won three exploration blocks offshore Argentina.

 The three blocks will add about 2.6 million net acres to Exxon’s existing holdings in Argentina, the company said.
-The blocks are located in the Malvinas basin, about 200 miles (320 kilometers) offshore Tierra del Fuego.
+The blocks are located in the Malvinas basin, about 200 miles (320 kms) offshore Tierra del Fuego.

 Exxon’s existing Argentina holdings include 315,000 net acres spread over seven blocks in the onshore Neuquén Basin of the Vaca Muerta unconventional oilfield and a business support center in Buenos Aires.